Dear Money Adventurer,

 Let yourself notice where you feel safe and supported.
 Let yourself focus on that physical sensation or body part, pouring your attention into being present in that experience of positivity or neutrality.
 Experiment with what empowers you to feel genuinely resourced.

 It could be feeling the soles of your feet on the floor or going for a walk around the block or even drinking some water or having a snack.
 Resources are those things and actions that we can draw upon for support in times of need or stress.

 Titration means that we slow things down (internally and externally) and break down tasks into manageable bite-size chunks.

-Titration is the body-based antidote to this urge to do too much.
+Titration is the body-based antidote for this urge to do too much.
 It is, quite simply, the practice of taking the time to fully integrate each baby step you take before taking the next one.
-It is a great practice to help you slow down and give yourself space to be fully present for your money journey, but it can also be used any time you feel overwhelmed.
+It’s a great practice to help you slow down and give yourself space to be fully present for your money journey, but it can also be used any time you feel overwhelmed.

 So the moment you start to feel the overwhelm coming on, you can gently pause, take a break, even go into a resourcing moment and slow things down.

 This will give you time to breathe and start breaking things down one small bite-size step at a time.
 We truly can move mountains but it can only be done one baby step at a time.

 Please know that you can draw strength and safety from your inner world in a myriad of ways, anytime you need to.

 The body check-in, resourcing, and titration tools are some of my favorite somatic practices because they are so simple, yet so personally empowering.

 You can bring these practices anywhere you go and you can always be equipped in the face of challenging money moments.